SystemsApproach/private5g/arch.rst

 Before describing the two major subsystems of the mobile cellular network—the RAN and Mobile Core—we first call attention to the
-obvious: that the base stations that comprise the RAN communicate with UEs via radio transmission.
-This book is not about the physics of this over-the-air interface, and only skims the surface of the information theory and coding theory that underlies it.
-But identifying the abstract properties of wireless communication is an essential foundation for understanding the rest of the 5G architecture.
+obvious: that the base stations that comprise the RAN communicate with UEs via electromagetic radio waves.
+This book is not about the physics of this over-the-air communication, and only skims the surface of the information theory that underlies it.
+But identifying the abstract properties of wireless communication is an essential foundation for understanding the rest of the cellular architecture.

 If you imagine the base stations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio